 After it was announced that Britain was leaving the EU, the figures for registered midwives dropped by 94% in the year after the vote.

 The latest figures reveal that the NHS is already short of 3,500 midwives in England alone and, despite their recruitment efforts, very few midwives are stepping forward to take the positions.
-This is also exacerbated by the Tier 2 Visa cap being reached every month this year.
+This is also exacerbated by the Skilled Worker Visa cap being reached every month this year.

 Foreign Secretary Boris Johnson and Tory backbencher Jacob Rees-Mogg have promised to give the NHS a cash windfall when the UK receives its Brexit dividend.